Deseret CWMU Antlerless Elk

 • Hunting

 • Take time to shoot and sight in your rifle before your hunt.
+Know your rifle and your limitations.

 • Hunters are allowed to shoot one, and only one, animal for which they have a permit.
 Once you hit an animal and/or draw blood, that is your animal.
-Please be aware of your animal and its surroundings, pick your shots carefully, and sight in your rifle before your hunt.
+Please be aware of your animal and its surroundings, and pick your shots carefully.

 • All hunters and guests must always wear a hunter-orange hat and vest while hunting.